Ph.D Programme

 Please refer to the amended version of the Ordinance VI here which pertains to the Submission and Award of Thesis.

-The Thesis Submission Form can be accessed here.
+The Thesis Submission Forms can be accessed here

 You may find helpful material on the following links (although they deal with PhDs, the basic principles involved in preparing proposals are the same)